Last updated on February 23, 2023

 Koth, Fire of Resistance | Illustration by Eric Wilkerson

 New sets often bring new products, and sometimes they even introduce exciting changes.
-All Will Be One is no exception, whether you’re looking at the characters, the story, or the cards themselves.
+All Will Be One was no exception, whether you’re looking at the characters, the story, or the cards themselves.

-Preorder bundles in MTG Arena aren’t new, but Wizards has found a way to make them new(ish).
-January’s MTGA announcements offered us flavorful new options for our ONE preorders.
-Three new bundles, each with an iconic character from the set’s story to lead the way.
+Preorder bundles in MTG Arena aren’t new, ONE offered us flavorful options.
+Three bundles, each with an iconic character from the set’s story lead the way.
+And the bundles keep coming back set after set.

 What Is the Play Bundle in MTGA?

-The MTG Arena Play bundle has been around for while with a few different iterations, and it’s back yet again with some tweaks for All Will Be One.
-This time it’s a preorder bundle fronted by Koth, Fire of Resistance that’s geared towards players that play a lot of Limited.
-It’s best for those that want to climb the MTGA ladder and try their hand at competitive Arena with Qualifier Play-In events.
+The MTG Arena Play bundle came back yet again with some tweaks for Outlaws of Thunder Junction.
+This a preorder bundle fronted by one of the deadliest legendaries in Magic, is made for players who play a lot of Limited.
+It’s best for those who want to climb the MTGA ladder and try their hand at competitive Arena tournaments with Qualifier Play-In events.

 What Comes in a Play Bundle?